-In the case of bias, the Committee attempts to create a balance of opinions and views by maintaining a diversity of professional affiliations, disciplines and activities among its membership.
+In the case of bias, the Committee attempts to create a balance of opinions and views by maintaining a diversity of professional affiliations, disciplines, and activities among its membership.

-In the case of conflict of interest, the Committee has created a number of avenues for minimizing or eliminating the potential effects of conflict of interest while allowing a member to participate as fully as possible in Committee activities.
-The Committee believes that it is the primary responsibility of the individual member to identify his/her potential conflicts and to consider carefully the level of participation that is appropriate.
+In the case of conflict of interest, the Committee has created several avenues for minimizing or eliminating the potential effects of conflict of interest while allowing a member to participate as fully as possible in Committee activities.
+The Committee believes that it is the primary responsibility of the individual member to identify his/her potential conflicts and to carefully consider the level of participation that is appropriate.